cosmos/cosmos-sdk/docs/clients/service-providers.md

 - `--name`: Name of the key of the sending account.
 - `--to`: Address of the recipient.

-### Listening for incoming transaction

-The current recommended way to listen for incoming transaction is to periodically query the blockchain through the following endpoint of the LCD:

-TODO: Point to `/balance` endpoint in the API spec

 ## Setting up the Rest Server